-- Instructs, supervises and evaluates home health aide care provided every two (2) weeks, as needed.
+- Instructs, supervises and evaluates home health aide care provided every two (2) weeks.

-- Manages plan of care in accordance with evolving nursing care needs and continued eligibility for services.
+- Helps manage episode of care or coordination of care with the primary disciplines in accordance with evolving occupational therapy needs and continued eligibility for services.

-- Identifies discharge planning needs as part of the care plan development and is in communication with the primary RN Case Manager.
+- Identifies discharge planning needs as part of the care plan development and implements prior to discharge of the patient.

 - Communicates with the physician regarding the patient’s needs and reports any changes in the patient’s condition; obtains/receives physician’s orders as required.

-- Attends regular case conferences and team meetings per Clinical Coordinator and as needed.
+- Attends regular case conferences and team meetings per Clinical Manager and as needed.

-- Communicates with team LPN when delegating appropriate visits, after an admission to services.
+- Communicates with team LPN when delegating appropriate visits.

-- Communicates with other community providers to coordinate the care plan (i.e. Protective Services, Insurance case managers, high risk case managers, elder services, protective service, etc).
+- Communicates with other disciplines on the care team and community providers to coordinate the care plan (i.e. Insurance case managers, high risk case managers, elder services, protective service, etc).

 - Practices confidentiality principles set by the agency and federal HIPAA guidelines.